-Grade 11/12: Students will be required to take all of the mandatory courses and are now able to
+Grade 11/12: Students will be required to take:

-Mandatory Courses Additional Course Available

-All of these courses must be taken.

-- French Immersion Language Arts 110 - French Immersion Biology 112
+- French Immersion Language Arts 11 and 12

-- French Immersion Modern History 111/112
+- French Immersion Modern History 11

-- French Immersion Language Arts 120

-- French Immersion World Issues 120 or

-French Immersion Canadian History 121/2
+- French Immersion World Issues 12 or French Immersion Canadian History 12

 FIT Certificate (Basic) Requirements

 Focus on Information Technology (FIT) Program is a Canada wide Certificate program from the Information and Communications Technology Council (ICTC).
 FIT provides students with the opportunity to develop technology and business/entrepreneurial skills with essential workplace skills and experience.